-HIS 6504 Mississippi Studies

-This course examines the history and culture of Mississippi through assigned readings, outside lecturers and original research by Graduate students.

-HIS 6533 Seminar in American Economic Studies I
+HIS 6504 Mississippi Studies 3 sem. hrs.
+Prerequisite: Graduate Standing This course examines the history and culture of Mississippi through assigned readings, outside lecturers and original research by Graduate students.
+HIS 6533 Seminar in American Economic Studies I 3 sem. hrs.
 A seminar in American economic history with special emphasis on the development of the market system and its role in American economics.
-[Cross-listed as ECO 6533]

-Seminar in American Economic Studies II HIS 6534 (Macroeconomics)
+[Cross-listed as ECO 6533] HIS 6534 Seminar in American Economic Studies II 3 sem. hrs.
+(Macroeconomics) Prerequisite: Graduate standing.
 A seminar in American economic history with special emphasis on the development of the macroeconomic system in America.
 Taught as part of the American Studies Seminar.
 Cannot be used to satisfy requirements for the MBA.
-[Cross-listed as ECO 6534]

-HIS 6540 Individual Reading and Research
+[Cross-listed as ECO 6534] HIS 6540 Individual Reading and Research 3 sem. hrs.
 Prerequisite: Consent of instructor and department chair Individual reading and research in an area of history.
 May be repeated once.

-HIS 6555 Historical Research and Methodology
+HIS 6555 Historical Research and Methodology 3 sem. hrs.
 An analysis of basic methodology and research tools currently employed in history and other social sciences.

-HIS 6563
+HIS 6563 Thesis I 3 sem. hrs.
 Prerequisite: Admission to candidacy; approval of prospectus and satisfactory progress as determined by the advisor.
 (Eligible for grade of PR only until HIS 6564 is completed; the permanent grade for 6563 and 6564 will be assigned when the thesis, including oral defense, is completed.)

-HIS 6564 Thesis II
+HIS 6564 Thesis II 3 sem. hrs.
 Prerequisite: Instructor's consent.
 (Eligible for temporary grade PR only until thesis is completed; a permanent grade will be assigned when the thesis is completed.)
 Binding fee required.

-HIS 6580 Seminar in the American Constitution
+HIS 6580 Seminar in the American Constitution 3 sem. hrs.
 Readings and research in the area of the American Constitution.
-[Cross-listed as PLS 6580]

-HIS 6613 Seminar in American History

-An intensive study of trends and or major events in the area of social, political, intellectual, and economic history that have significantly affected the course of American History.
+[Cross-listed as PLS 6580] HIS 6613 Seminar in American History 3 sem. hrs.
+Prerequisite: Graduate Standing An intensive study of trends and/or major events in the area of social, political, intellectual, and economic history that have significantly affected the course of American History.
 Historiography, research, and writing are emphasized.
 The focus of the course will vary and will be announced at the time it is offered.
 May be repeated once with different topic selection.